 Some of these links may be affiliate links and I may earn a small commission off of the sale of these products, but the price you are charged is not affected.
 You can see my full disclosure policy here.

-Before we dive into this Smoky Spiced Tomato Jam recipe, let me give a little caveat here.
+Before we dive into this Smoky Spiced Tomato Jam recipe for canning, let me give a little caveat here.
 I will experiment with just about ANYTHING, except when I am canning.
 There is a part of me that thinks that the USDA might be a tad overboard on putting the fear of God into everyone when it comes to canning.
 But botulism is a real thing and I’m not one to tempt it.

 So, when I ‘invent’ a canning recipe, I usually rely pretty heavily on tried and true sources, only altering those things that don’t affect Ph which is especially important when water bath canning.